Deathreus/sourcemod-discord/README.md

 (Or paste this into browser -> console: http://pastebin.com/3g2HbTjY )

 ## Installation
+- Snag [this JSON library](https://github.com/clugg/sm-json/releases/tag/v3.1.0) and place it in your includes folder
+- Fetch [SteamWorks](https://github.com/KyleSanderson/SteamWorks/releases/tag/1.2.3c), put SteamWorks.inc in your includes and SteamWorks.dll in /sourcemod/extensions
-- Put discord.inc in your include folder
+- Put discord.inc and /discord in your includes folder
-- Compile discord_api.sp and put it in your sourcemod/plugins folder
+- Compile discord_api.sp and put it in your /sourcemod/plugins folder
-- Install smjansson and SteamWorks extension (Might need to restart server after)

 Optional examples:
 - Edit the .sp by replacing `<Bot Token>` with your bot token.
-- Compile and place in sourcemod/plugins
+- Compile and place in /sourcemod/plugins

 Bot Token can be obtained from: